-Testing for Ear Lobe Droop
+How to Test Yourself for Ear Lobe Droop

+If either of these designs points downward, that is ear lobe droop.
 The tricky thing about testing is that at first it looks great, but as the day wears on and you use the phone and other activities, it starts to droop or sag.

-Handling the Dreaded Ear Lobe Droop
+Three Ways to Handle the Dreaded Ear Lobe Droop

 There are a number of ideas to try out on the earrings that you discover are drooping on you.
 In this post I'll focus on specialty ear backings.
-Monster backs, plastic disc backs and Silicone Sliders.

-Using Monster Backings On Post Backed Earrings
+1) Using Monster Backings